 The Company recognizes revenue from the software license and related maintenance and support services revenues upon the satisfaction of performance obligations.
 It determined that the term-based software license should be combined with the maintenance and support services as a single performance obligation.
 The nature of the maintenance and support services, inclusive of the Company's obligation to provide additional, unspecified software functionality over the license term, in allowing this single customer to be flexible in utilizing the customized software to respond to the changing regulatory environment, are critical to the customer's ability to derive benefit and value from the license.
 Contractually, the Company provides continuous access to the software, maintenance and support services, helpdesk, and technical support over the contract term, hence a time-elapsed method is used to recognize revenue.
 There is a fixed and variable component to the maintenance and support services.
 Revenues from the software license and fixed maintenance and support services are recognized ratably over the term of the contract because the Company's obligation to provide the license and related support services is uniform over the license term.
 The variable portion is based on time and materials provided for higher-level technical support.
 For the time and materials component, the Company has elected the right-to-invoice practical expedient, allowing it to recognize revenue based on the amount it has the right to invoice the customer, provided that amount directly corresponds with the value of its completed performance to date.
 This approach results in revenue recognition as the Company performs the services and incurs the costs.
 The Company generally invoices for both the fixed and time and materials services a month in arrears.
-If this customer does not renew prior to the contract term expiring, the Company stops recognizing revenues at the end of the current contract term, even though services may continue to be provided for a period of the completion of the renewal process is completed.
-Once the renewal is executed.
+If this customer does not renew prior to the contract term expiring, the Company stops recognizing revenues at the end of the current contract term, even though services may continue to be provided for a period of time until the renewal process is completed.
+Once the renewal is complete, revenues are recognized for the period between the expiration of the original contract term and the completion of the renewal process in the month in which the renewal is executed.